simin-gmd/bulk/README.md

 # bulk
-a project whit html and css and js for deltagroup compony
+a project whit html and css and js for [Delta group](https://deltagroup.ir/) compony